casmdz/CM_Site/README.md

 ## Extra References

 One insight is that my main browser is a fork of Firefox, and I made fixes to the app much in advance in order to work well on Chrome.
-So, maybe it doesn't look as great.
+So, there's a possibility of lingering issues between browsers.

 - Sanity image gallery schema, code from [Jan Hoogeveen](https://www.sanity.io/schemas/image-gallery-dea386ba).